MCjatt/Inventory-Management-System/README.md

 ## Project Description

 The **Inventory Management System (IMS)** is a comprehensive solution designed to streamline stock tracking, sales processing, and employee management for small to medium-sized businesses.
-This system integrates a user-friendly graphical interface with a powerful database backend, ensuring seamless operation and real-time updates.
+This system integrates a user-friendly graphical interface with a powerful database backend, ensuring seamless operation and real-time updates, even compatible with barcode scanners.

 By leveraging Python's versatility, the system incorporates a visually appealing GUI built with **PyQT5**, while the local **SQLite** database manages the application's data storage needs.
 This project aims to enhance operational efficiency and provide valuable insights through advanced reporting features.